-Data Analytics refers to the set of quantitative and qualitative approach in order to derive valuable insights from data.
-It involves many processes that include extracting data, categorizing it in order to analyze the various patterns, relations, connections and other such valuable insights from it.
-Today almost every organization has morphed itself into a data-driven organization and this means they are deploying an approach in order to collect more data that is related to the customers, markets and business processes.
-This data is then categorized, stored and analyzed in order to make sense of it and derive valuable insights out of it.
+Data Analytics refers to the set of quantitative and qualitative approaches for deriving valuable insights from data.
+It involves many processes that include extracting data and categorizing it in order to derive various patterns, relations, connections, and other such valuable insights from it.
+Today, almost every organization has morphed itself into a data-driven organization, and this means that they are deploying an approach to collect more data that is related to their customers, markets, and business processes.
+This data is then categorized, stored, and analyzed to make sense out of it and derive valuable insights from it.

 |Criteria||Data Analysis||Data Science|